 • How will you support the professional development and compensation of the early education and care workforce?

 • What will you do to make sure we invest the public dollars needed into programs for children?

 - Engage Your Community.
 Write a letter to the editor of your local newspaper urging candidates to prioritize young children in the election.
-Contact Titus DosRemedios, SFC's director of research and policy, for assistance.
+Contact Marisa Fear, SFC's associate director of research and policy, for assistance.

 As a Candidate

-- Learn more about the research and data about children and families in your communities.
-For more information contact Titus DosRemedios, SFC's director of research and policy.
+- Utilize research and data to learn more about children and families in your communities.
+For more information contact Titus DosRemedios, SFC's deputy director.

-- Understand the progress made in early education and care in Massachusetts,
+- Understand the recent historic progress made in early education and care in Massachusetts,

 - Stay current on early education news.
 Join our e-mail list, follow us on Twitter and Facebook, and read our Eye on Early Education blog.